JvanKatwijk/qt-dab/README.md

 Of course it is possible to generate an executable, a separate document is available that contains a complete script for Ubuntu type Linux versions.

-Since it is common to avoid reading a manual, here are the basic steps for the build process.
-While generating a Makefile using cmake is possible, it is strongly advised to use qmake for that purpose.
-The **qt-dab-6.5.pro** file contains (much) more configuration options than the **CMakeLists.txt" file does.
+The basis steps for generating an executable are straightforward, It is strongly advised to use qmake/make for the compilation process, the **qt-dab-6.X.pro** file contains (much) more configuration options than the **CMakeLists.txt" file does.

 Step 1
 -----------------------------------------------------------------

-- :information_source: Note that the sources for 6.5 are in the subdirectory `qt-dab-6.5` and for qt-dab-5.x in the subdirectory `qt-dab-s5`
+- :information_source:  In the qt-dab sourcetree, the sources for 6.5 are in the subdirectory `qt-dab-6.5` and for qt-dab-5.x in the subdirectory `qt-dab-s5`

-- Install required libraries (Qt and qwt libraries, FFTW, libsndfile and libsamplerate, portaudio, zlib, etc, see the configuration file)
-* :information: It turns out that in recent versions of Debian (and related) distributions the lib `qt5-default` does not exist as as separate library.
-- It seems to be part of another of the qt5 packages that is installed.
-- Be aware that different distributions store qt files on different locations, adapt the INCLUDEPATH setting in the `.pro` file if needed.
+For compiling and installing Qt-DAB on an old RPI3 (64 bits bullseye), I load the required libraries as given below:

+ *   sudo apt-get update
+ *   sudo apt-get install git cmake
+ *   sudo apt-get install qt5-qmake build-essential g++
+ *   sudo apt-get install pkg-config
+ *   sudo apt-get install libsndfile1-dev
+ *   sudo apt-get install libfftw3-dev portaudio19-dev
+ *   sudo apt-get install zlib1g-dev
+ *   sudo apt-get install libusb-1.0-0-dev mesa-common-dev
+ *   sudo apt-get install libgl1-mesa-dev libqt5opengl5-dev
+ *   sudo apt-get install libsamplerate0-dev libqwt-qt5-dev qtmultimedia5-dev
+ *   sudo apt-get install qtbase5-dev libqt5svg5-dev
+ *   sudo apt-get install libfdk-aac-dev

+If you want to use a physical device - e.g. an SDRplay, or an AIRspy you need to install the driver libraries for these devices as well.

+for SDRplay devices you should download the - proprietary - driver software from the SDRplay site.
+For the AIRspy the bullseye repository provides a library.

 Step 2
 -----------------------------------------------------------------